INFORMATION CENTRE

 Improvements to accessibility and the overall design to all of our websites is a continuous ongoing working process.
 Since 2008 we have made many subtle but important accessibility improvements to many key areas and the design layout of all our websites, these mainly include:

-Tables, we have moved away from using html tables for website templates and have minimised their usage where possible and are now mainly used for laying out tabular information.
 Images used for visual presentation have alternative text (so if you've turned off images or you can't see the image you can still understand what it contains or where it links to).
 JavaScript's are used in moderation and users accessibility is not restricted when scripting is unavailable or has been disabled by the user.
 Cascading Style Sheets are more widely used for layout and visual presentation which conform to the W3C specifications and will allow content to be available to a wider selection of mobile devices and readers.

 HTML emails and newsletters